mini-kep/intro/README.md

 ============================================

 - Machine-readable datafeeds for economic data are growing (FRED, quandl, World Bank, EIA among others), yet some data is left behind
-- Russian macroeconomic statistics seems very fragmented (Word, Excel) and this is a roadblock to cool reproducible analysis and reliable inputs for business planning, also escalates costs of modelling/forecasting
+- Russian macroeconomic statistics seems very fragmented (HTML, Word, Excel, wierd 'open-data' sites) - and this is a roadblock to cool reproducible analysis and reliable inputs for business planning.
+Dirty historic data also escalates costs of modelling/forecasting.
 - ```mini-kep``` aims to fill this gap by providing public API for macroeconomic data and examples of economic research/business planning/marketing problems solved using python pandas or R.
 - May also apply to other countries macroeconomic data, or other (microeconomic / 'real world') datasets